tcharding/corepc/README.md

 ## Design

 This repository is a bit oddly designed.
 It was done so very intentionally.
+The aim is to provide data types for every single JSON RPC method provided by Core for many versions going back to v17.
+Furthermore we want to explicitly test every method call using every data structure to ensure we got it correct.

+Fundamentally when you make an arbitrary RPC call against a miscellaneous Bitcoin Core instance you do not know which version of Core you are talking to.
+No crate in this repository makes any effort to solve this problem - it is left to the application.
+If however you want to run a specific RPC call against a specific version of Core this repository is your friend.

 ## Original code